 MDMA (ecstasy) works by increasing the levels of three neurotransmitters: dopamine, serotonin, and norepinephrine.
 These neurotransmitters are chemical messengers that allow neurons in the brain and spinal cord to communicate with each other.
 Together, these three are known to affect mood, energy level, appetite, trust, sexual activity, emotions, sleep, and reward.

-Ecstasy high effects can last for 3 to 6 hours, depending on the dosage and whether the person continues using over a period of time.
-While the side effects of molly may seem pleasurable at first, the high is often outlived by its more harmful side effects.
+Some ecstasy high effects can last for 3 to 6 hours, depending on the dosage and whether the person continues using it over a period of time.
+While the side effects of Molly may seem pleasurable at first, the high is often outlived by its more harmful side effects.
 Individuals who use ecstasy are also at risk of developing an addiction.
-Despite the common myths about molly, it can be addictive because of the way it affects neurotransmitters in the central nervous system.
-Those who have become dependent on this drug can recover with the help of our PHP treatment in Florida.
+Despite the common myths about Molly, it can be addictive because of the way it affects neurotransmitters in the central nervous system.
+Those who have become dependent on this drug can recover with the help of our PHP treatment program at our Pompano Beach rehab center.

 Detection times for how long ecstasy lasts in your system: